JaneliaSciComp/G4_Display_Tools/docs/G4_Designer_Manual.md

 ## Disabled cells

 When using the protocol designer, cells for unavailable parameters will by default fill with `---------` on a grey background, to indicate that you cannot edit these cells.
 The next two fields in the settings file allow you to customize the color and text which fill disabled cells.

-## Metadata GoogleSheet Properties.
+## Metadata Google Sheets Properties

-Notice the separate panel at the bottom of the Settings window called Metadata GoogleSheet Properties.
+Notice the separate panel at the bottom of the Settings window called Metadata Google Sheets Properties.
 These keys link to an online spreadsheet from which the Conductor dynamically pulls the possible values for each metadata field.
-The different fields labeled with "GID" define tabs in the metadata GoogleSheet. **The G4 Conductor requires you to have such a googlesheet** to populate the metadata options when you run an experiment.
-If you don't have this set up, please see the [metadata googlsheet tutorial](../docs/googlesheet_tutorial.md) for assistance.
+The different fields labeled with "GID" define tabs in the metadata Google Sheets. **The G4 Conductor requires you to have such a Google Sheets** to populate the metadata options when you run an experiment.
+If you don't have this set up, please see the [metadata Google Sheets tutorial](tut_prot_googlesheets-settings.md) for assistance.

-Once you have completed the tutorial and filled in these GID values, you should not have to do it again unless you delete or create any tabs in your googlesheet.
+Once you have completed the tutorial and filled in these GID values, you should not have to do it again unless you delete or create any tabs in your Google Sheets.
 If you do this, the new keys will need to be obtained (as shown in the tutorial) for that tab and replaced here.
 Otherwise, set this up once, and then you can forget about it.

 # The Designer: Import files